JNRowe/jnrowe-misc/doc/index.rst

 .. [#]
    If you want to hear the many and varied reasons, ask me in person the next time we meet at a conference.
-It will cost you a beer or two, but you'll be able to enjoy the relentless chadenfraude of my disappointment.
+You'll be able to enjoy the relentless chadenfraude of my disappointment, and you'll win yourself a few free beers at the same time.

 .. _Python: http://python.org/
 .. _awesome: http://awesome.naquadah.org/